A boil is a tender red lump on your skin that is caused by an infection of a hair root or sweat pore. Large boils can form abscesses.

 - Treat new boils or lesions straight away.

-- Keep covered with plaster to reduce spreading infection to other parts of the body or other family members.
+- Keep boils covered with plaster to reduce spreading infection to other parts of your body or to other family members.

 - Sheets, towels and clothes should be washed in hot water to reduce reinfection.

 - Some people may be asked to apply an antibiotic cream to your nose (where the bacteria are often carried).

 - You may be asked to have dilute bleach baths twice a week.
 Read more about bleach baths.